Driving wheel: Diameter

 Driving wheels are generally larger than leading or trailing wheels.
 Since a conventional steam locomotive is directly driven, one of the few ways to 'gear' a locomotive for a particular performance goal is to size the driving wheels appropriately.
 Freight locomotives generally had driving wheels between 40 and 60 in in diameter; dual-purpose locomotives generally between 60 and 70 in, and passenger locomotives between 70 and 100 in or so.

 The driving wheels on express passenger locomotives have come down in diameter over the years, e.g. from 8 ft 1 in on the GNR Stirling 4-2-2 of 1870 to 6 ft 2 in on the SR Merchant Navy Class of 1941.
 This is because improvements in valve design allowed for higher piston speeds.

 Flangeless wheels

-Some long wheelbase locomotives (four or more coupled axles) were equipped with blind drivers.
+Some long-wheelbase locomotives (four or more coupled axles) were equipped with blind drivers.
 These were driving wheels without the usual flanges, which allowed them to negotiate tighter curves without binding.

-Some three-driving-axle locomotives also had flangeless wheels on the middle axle, such as the NZR WH class.
+Some three-driving-axle locomotives also had flangeless wheels on the middle axle, such as Everett Railroad 11, and the NZR WH class.

 Balancing

 On locomotives with side rods, including most steam and jackshaft locomotives, the driving wheels have weights to balance the weight of the coupling and connecting rods.
-The crescent-shaped balance weight is clearly visible in the picture on the right.
+The crescent-shaped balance weight is clearly visible in the illustrative image.